LLNL/benchpark/docs/5-run-experiment.rst

 =================================
-Running a benchmark in Benchpark
+Running an Experiment in Benchpark
 =================================

 To run all of the experiments in the workspace::